MortenHofft/late-to-react/considerations.md

 Create an index as I think it should look.

 Start with occurrence standalone explorer.
 Proof of concept.
 Taking a config.
+Doesen't need to do much in this version I guess.

 Then do a hosted site proof of concept.
 Rewrite occurrence explorer so that it can be used in this context.

+So full iteration quickly.
+The rewritting, will hopefully flush out issues, that can be kept in mind when doing a second iteration.